Compare House Removals

 Compare verified removal companies

 Your books will be one of the heaviest items to pack when it comes to moving house.
-Many of us will underestimate the importance of packing books correctly by not over filling the box.
-Poorly stacked books will lead to dented spines, torn pages and potentially water damage to your collection.
+Many of us will underestimate the importance of packing books correctly and will inevitably overfill the box.
+Poorly stacked books will lead to dented spines, torn pages and potentially water damage to your collection, so it’s important to know the best ways to pack books for moving.

-People often misjudge the consequences that could come from not packing your books safely, especially if you have any special editions and valuable books.
-A bit of tissue paper, bubble wrap and small cardboard boxes is all you need to ensure no damage is done to your beloved book collection.
+People often misjudge the consequences that could come from not packing your books safely, especially if you have any special editions or valuable books.
+A bit of tissue paper, bubble wrap and small cardboard boxes are all you need to ensure no damage is done to your beloved book collection.

-We’ve created a step by step guide on packing your books for moving house.
-These 6 steps should be taken before you start to pack your books away to prevent any kind of damage to your favourite collection.
+We’ve created a step by step guide on packing your books before moving house.
+These 6 steps should be taken before you start to pack your books away to help prevent any kind of damage to your favourite collection.
+Don’t risk damage by throwing them in the last minute, here are our top tips for packing books:

-After you’ve chosen the books that will be coming with you to the new house and which ones are going to the charity shop, you should then categorise them.
-Get together separate piles of the different types of book, such as paperback, hardback, antique books, fragile books and books you’re going to put in storage.
+After you’ve chosen the books that will be coming with you and which ones are going to the charity shop, you should then categorise them and get them in some sort of order.
+Create separate piles of the different types of books like paperbacks, hardbacks, antique books, fragile ones and books you’re going to put in storage.

 3. Use Small Boxes

-Many people will make the mistake of packing all their books in to one big cardboard box.
-By doing this, the box is going to be extremely heavy to carry and more than likely will break, damaging your books.
-Instead, spread the weight of your books over a few small to medium sized boxes, the books will slot neatly in and be much easier to lift.
+Many people will make the mistake of packing all their books into one big cardboard box.
+However, by doing this, the box is going to be extremely heavy and will increase the likelihood of damage and accidents.
+Instead, spread the weight of your books over a few small to medium-sized boxes, the books will slot in neatly and be much easier to lift.

 4. Prepare the Boxes